 Since 2012, IOCC has worked with partners including UNICEF to improve maternal, newborn, and child health services and awareness in the most underserved areas of Lebanon.
-IOCC supports the health-care system and facilitates access to health services for children and adults through subsidization of primary healthcare services, reaching over 44,450 individuals by the end of 2022.
-By April 2022, IOCC had reached over 4,500 Syrian refugees through its mobile medical unit in North Lebanon.
+IOCC supports the healthcare system and facilitates access to health services for children and adults through subsidization of primary healthcare services, reaching over 32,511 individuals by the end of 2024.
+By January 2025, IOCC had reached over 11,036 Syrian refugees through its mobile medical unit in North Lebanon.
 IOCC has also worked on the integration of mental health services within primary healthcare centers and has upgraded, refurbished, and contributed to operating costs of centers.

 Maternal and child health programming promotes breastfeeding, healthy lifestyles with increased access to breastfeeding support, and malnutrition screening and treatment.
 Recently, IOCC revived the malnutrition program, providing refresher trainings to 26 primary healthcare centers and subsidizing malnutrition screening and care in 28.
 IOCC has also trained health staff of 12 governmental hospitals on the Baby-Friendly Hospital Initiative to support early initiation of breastfeeding.
-During 2021 and 2022, IOCC created 44 mothers' support groups across Lebanon and conducted outreach and community mobilization around health and nutrition, immunization, infant and young-child feeding, and hygiene with more than 57,800 women in 2021 and over 61,400 in 2022.
+During 2021 and 2022, IOCC created 44 mothers' support groups across Lebanon.
+IOCC has also been conducting outreach and community mobilization around health and nutrition, immunization, infant and young-child feeding, and hygiene with more than 82,345 women in 2024.
+To support the overall health of infants and young children, IOCC incorporated the early childhood development (ECD) program in its core activities and has established 20 ECD corners and mother and child units throughout Lebanon.